 Crowdsource testing facilitates testing under diverse realistic scenarios, otherwise not easily simulated by the traditional offshore or outsourcing models.
 This approach proves to be a very quick and cost-effective method of getting software tested with a remarkably less number of errors & bugs missed.
 Most importantly this model makes it possible to conduct remote usability testing with specific target groups very easily.

 Crowdsourced Testing Model

-A logical workflow established between the client and the crowdsource testing service provider, the model offers a logical and conducive manner of operating.
+A logical workflow established between the client and the crowdsourced testing service provider, the model offers a logical and conducive manner of operating.

 The Testing Model